quangnamng/mobotscp/README.md

 ```
 rosrun mobotscp MoboTSCP_wing_drilling_demo.py
 ```
-Different clusters are be visualized by different colors, and the directions to visit the targets are represented by small arrows.
-The poses for the base to visit each cluster are also shown with corresponding colors, and big arrows are used to visulize the base tour.
+Different clusters are visualized by different colors, and the directions to visit the targets are represented by small arrows.
+The poses for the base to visit each cluster are also shown with corresponding colors, and big arrows illustrate the base tour.

 ## Troubleshoot
-* `c++: internal compiler error: Killed (program cc1plus)` when building the package: due to CPU and/or RAM overload during the `make` process.
-If building the package manually, try `catkin build -j <no_of_CPUs>` or `catkin make install -j <no_of_CPUs>`.
-If using the provided scripts, try running `./install.sh -n <no_of_CPUs>` with a smaller number of CPU processors.
+* `c++: internal compiler error: Killed (program cc1plus)` when building the package: due to CPU or RAM overload during the `make` process, especially if you use virtual machines or WSL.
+If using the provided scripts, try `./install.sh -n <num_CPUs>` with a small number of CPUs.
+If building manually, try `catkin build -j <num_CPUs>` or `catkin make install -j <num_CPUs>`.

-* `No module named <module_name>`: if there are libraries missing when running script files, firstly check whether all dependencies have been installed:
+* `No module named <module_name>`: there are modules/libraries missing when running script files, firstly check whether all dependencies have been installed:
 ```
 cd ~/<catkin_workspace>/src